 Review: KrisFlyer UOB Credit Card

-Here’s The MileLion’s review of the KrisFlyer UOB Credit Card, a Singapore Airlines cobrand card for those who need wider acceptance than what American Express has to offer.
+Here’s The MileLion’s review of the KrisFlyer UOB Credit Card, for those who want a Singapore Airlines cobrand card, but need something with wider acceptance than American Express.

 KrisFlyer UOB Credit Card